ebadi/SIMLAN/BUILD.md

 To improve collaboration in development environment we use vscode and docker as explained in [this instruction](https://www.allisonthackston.com/articles/docker-development.html) using these [docker files](https://github.com/athackst/dockerfiles).

-To build the docker files with nvidia support, update `.devcontainer/devcontainer.json`  from `"service": "smile_simulation"` to `"service": "smile_simulation_nvidia"`.
+To build the docker files with nvidia support, update `.devcontainer/devcontainer.json`  from `"service": "factory_simulation"` to `"service": "factory_simulation_nvidia"`.

 ### ROS, RViz, Gazebo

 We follow installation procedure used in [.devcontainer/Dockerfile](.devcontainer/Dockerfile) to install dependencies in the production environment.
 Alternatively one can follow [the installation instruction](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) to install minimal packages to get ROS, RViz, Gazebo and nav2 working.

 These steps are used to install ROS (Humble) and Gazebo (11.10.2) on

 - Ubuntu 22.04
 - Windows 10 (after installing "ubuntu 22.04.3 LTS" WSL2 from Microsoft Store).

 ```bash
 sudo apt update && sudo apt install locales